Gautam-Jaiswal/Simple-Recommendation-System/README.md

-# Simple-Recommendation-System
+# Movie-Recommendation-System
-A simple recommendation system which uses Cosine-Similairty and API to find recommendations
+A movie recommendation system which uses Cosine-Similairty and API to find movie recommendations based on user's choice